nasa/COTS-Star-Tracker/docs/4-software_configuration.md

             * this defaults to 'False', which disables graphical output.
 When troubleshooting, set to 'True' to see visualizations of the algorithm throughout the process.
         * verbose keyword argument (bool): the flag to enable or disable verbose printing
             * this defaults to 'False', which disables verbose printing.
 When troubleshooting, set to 'True' to see text output of the algorithm throughout the process.
-4. The star_tracker function will return a quaternion estimate, list of matches, number of matches, x_obs, and the image after manipulation
+4. The star_tracker function will return a quaternion estimate, list of matches, number of matches, x_obs, and the image after manipulation.
     * first return (array): quaternion
         * quaternion is right-handed, scalar last
     * second return (array): idmatch